WH Mocks Schiff Impeachment Report: 'Ramblings of a Basement Blogger'

 The report also claimed that the president conditionally required Ukrainian officials to investigate Biden’s role with Burisma, before agreeing to meet with Ukranian President Volodymyr Zelensky.
 The report did not mention recent Democrat accusations of bribery or any other crime except witness intimidation, according to Breitbart editor Joel Pollak.

+Schiff and Democrats also argue in the report that President Trump intimidated witnesses by tweeting criticism of them, describing some of them as “Never Trumpers.”

-Schiff also uncovered call records with House intelligence ranking member Devin Nunes, the White House, and also New York Mayor Rudy Guliani.
+Schiff also uncovered call records with House intelligence ranking member Devin Nunes, the White House, and also New York Mayor Rudy Guliani, arguing that the three parties were deeply involved with the president’s plan.

 But the White House argued that Schiff had failed to produce enough evidence to impeach the president.